Put your phone in a sock

 Also, oh god.
 There is that really big looming terrifying project which you haven’t even started yet.
 Plus that baby orca died and the world is literally ending, or beginning, or something.
 And you should really call the dentist.

 I get it.

 You have so many more urgent and important things to do than this.

 NONETHELESS.
 I want you to stride through your house bravely and with conviction, and I want you to find a blank sheet of paper.
 Maybe even a journal.

 Then sit down.

-OK.
-Write, at the top of your page, ‘Outside of me...’.
+Start with this at the top of your page: ‘Outside of me...’.
 Keep writing until your page is full.
 Any time you get stuck, return to the starter.
 You know the rules: